 I confess that I decided to try rosehip seed oil after learning that Rose Byrne — a.k.a. hilariously awful and beautiful Helen from Bidesmaid — Kate Middleton, Gwyneth Paltrow, and Miranda Kerr all use this oil.
 You have to admit, these ladies have lovely skin.

 Rosehip oil is a dry oil that penetrates to the deepest layers of the skin where it regenerates cells, increasing collagen production.
-It is rich in vitamin C, Omega-3 and Omega-6 fatty acids, all of which are known to help heal scar tissue.
+It is rich in vitamin C and the essential fatty acids, all of which are known to help heal scar tissue.
 It is also high in retinoic acid, which studies show reduces the appearance of wrinkles and brightens skin.